Debian/apt/README.md

 [Shippable](https://shippable.com/) as well as via autopkgtests e.g. on [Debian Continuous Integration](https://ci.debian.net/packages/a/apt/).

-A testcase here is a shellscript embedded in a framework creating an environment in which apt tools can be used naturally without root-rights to test every aspect of its behavior itself as well as in conjunction with dpkg and other tools while working with packages.
+A test case here is a shell script embedded in a framework creating an environment in which apt tools can be used naturally without root-rights to test every aspect of its behavior itself as well as in conjunction with dpkg and other tools while working with packages.